 For younger generations it’s hard to imagine, but autumn and winter was once the only time that trees, shrubs and perennials could be lifted and sold.
 There were attempts to make cardboard pots, and there was the Heartlands paper pot for annuals and the whale-hide pot for tomatoes (made not from whales, but rigid pitch and fibre) but they all fell apart too quickly, which meant you couldn’t have stock sitting around.
 Plastic changed all that.

 The problem with plastic

-Plastic is everywhere – in netting, fleece, hoses, warm and light clothing, waterproofs, wellingtons and tools.
+Plastic is everywhere in gardening – in netting, fleece, hoses, warm and light clothing, waterproofs, wellingtons and tools.
 But the downside, as we now know, is that it doesn’t go away.
 It just breaks down into smaller and smaller particles.
 It is thought that the sea contains 51 trillion micro-plastic particles.
 By 2050, there will be more plastic than fish in the sea and 99 per cent of all the seabirds on the planet will have consumed plastic.
 And we are already starting to consume some of that plastic through the flesh of fish and other animals.

 As responsible gardeners, if you find a recycling point for plastic pots, do your duty.
 Wash your pots and stack them neatly.

 In some areas, plastic pots are accepted in kerbside recycling.
 Sixty per cent of our plastic goes abroad to be recycled, in line with government subsidies.
 If you recycle in the UK, you only get paid for clean, sorted plastic, and this applies to just 40-50 per cent of an average tonne of collected recycling plastic.
 If you export, you get paid for the full tonne regardless of contamination.
 This incentivises processing outside of the UK.